MW 38x15 / N38 - neodymium magnet

 Disadvantages of neodymium magnets:

-- Health risk to health from tiny fragments of magnets are risky, if swallowed, which is crucial in the context of child safety.
-Additionally, small elements of these magnets are able to hinder the diagnostic process in case of swallowing.
+- Potential hazard to health from tiny fragments of magnets are risky, when accidentally ingested, which is particularly important in the context of child safety.
+It's also worth noting that small elements of these magnets are able to complicate diagnosis when they are in the body.

 Magnetic fields interfere with compasses and magnetometers used in navigation for air and sea transport, as well as internal compasses of smartphones and GPS devices.